New Clues to the Evolution of Dwarf Carbon Stars From Their Variability and X-ray Emission: X-Ray Observations and Analysis

 \subsubsection{J0435}

-We carried out five separate observations of J0435 with \Chandra.
+We carried out five separate observations of J0435.
 As with SBSS1310, we fit each observation with a spectral model with plasma temperature and column density as free parameters.
-For each ObsID, the resulting plasma temperature and column density are listed in Table \ref{tab:J0435_singleFits} with their $3\sigma$ errors.
-All of the fits result in a column density three orders of magnitude higher than the expected line of sight column density from Bayestar17 dust map (N$_{\rm H} = 6.3\times10^{19}$\,cm$^{-2}$).
+For each ObsID, the resulting plasma temperature and column density are listed in Table \ref{tab:J0435_singleFits} with their $1\sigma$ errors.
+All of the fits result in a column density three orders of magnitude higher than the expected line of sight column density from Bayestar17 dust map (N$_{\rm H} = 6.3\times10^{19}$\,cm$^{-2}$), which suggests the presence of material around J0435 (see Section \ref{sec:J0435_SED}).
 The fit plasma temperatures are consistent with the higher assumed values of the 10\,MK models.
+Figure \ref{fig:J0435_NHvsTx} shows the resulting best fit parameters for J0435.
+The colored scatter points show the best fitting parameters for the individual fits, with their errors.

 In addition to the individual fits, we simultaneously fit all five observations with one model.
-For this fit, we used the same APEC and WABS models as before, but all five observation are fit with the same plasma temperature and column density, allowing only the normalization to vary between each observation.
+For this fit, we used the same APEC and WABS models as before, but all five observations are fit with the same plasma temperature and column density, allowing only the normalization to vary between each observation.

-The simultaneous fit results in a column density of N$_{\rm H} = 1.69\pm0.27\times10^{22}$\,cm$^{-2}$ and a plasma temperature of T$_{\rm X} = 13.4\pm2.4$\,MK.
+The simultaneous fit results in a column density of N$_{\rm H}=1.77\pm0.30\times10^{22}$\,cm$^{-2}$ and a plasma temperature of T$_{\rm X} = 14.2\pm2.9$\,MK.
 Figure \ref{fig:J0435_all_fit} shows both the individual and simultaneous fits for J0435.
 For each observation, the observed source spectrum is shown, with the best fitting individual model shown as a dashed blue line.
 The best fit simultaneous model is shown as the red solid line.
 The bottom panel shows the combined source spectrum, with the total simultaneous fit model.

-Figure \ref{fig:J0435_NHvsTx} shows the resulting best fit parameters for J0435.
-The colored scatter points show the best fitting parameters for the individual fits, with their errors.
-The simultaneous fit parameters are consistent within the errors with each of the individual fits and show that J0435 must have a higher intervening column density than expected from the Bayestar17 dust maps.